andrealommen/PHY309/lectures/practice_problems_2nd.md

 permalink: "/lectures/practice_problems_2nd"
 ---

+The answers to these are on Moodle (or will be by 5pm on Friday April 3.)

 Practice problems in chapter 5:
 * Make sure you understand the solutions of the problems on HW5.
 * Problem 5.15 Ampere's law practice